porterjamesj/virtualenvwrapper.el/README.md

 #### `venv-lsvirtualenv`

 Display all available virtualenvs in a help buffer.
-If you want to get use this noninteractively, use `(venv-list-virtualenvs)`.
+Also callable noninteractively as `(venv-list-virtualenvs)`.

 #### `venv-cdvirtualenv`